AmirMK/agent_registery/README.md

-# Custom Agent on Agentspace
+# Custom Agent on Gemini Enterprise

-This sample demonstrates how to build a custom agent using the ADK (Agent Development Kit), deploy it to Vertex AI Agent Engine, and register it with Agentspace.
-Once registered, the agent becomes accessible through the Agentspace interface, enabling users to interact with it as part of a unified agent experience.
+This sample demonstrates how to build a custom agent using the ADK (Agent Development Kit), deploy it to Vertex AI Agent Engine, and register it with Gemini Enterprise.
+Once registered, the agent becomes accessible through the Gemini Enterprise interface, enabling users to interact with it as part of a unified agent experience.

 ## Steps
 ### 1. **Install required packages and set up environment**